 Company culture and employee engagement must begin at the highest levels of an organization.
 A grassroots movement from rank-and-file employees cannot be successful if the company’s leaders are not on board.
 When your C-level team shows enthusiasm and willingness to participate in company events, allocate funds for team-building activities, and listen to and act on feedback from employees at all levels, your company culture will indeed thrive.

 If you are unable to reduce employee turnover or you experience difficulty in recruiting, your culture may be to blame.
 If your CEO is conspicuously absent from the company picnic, or few managers participate in community events, employees take notice.
 There are not enough perks in the world to boost employees’ morale if those perks are given thoughtlessly or haphazardly.
 Conversely, if employees can look to their managers, and their managers, and see a common thread of enthusiasm, openness, integrity and motivation, it will make all the difference!
+Employees value a strong culture so much that they may refuse higher pay over better work culture.
+That’s why employers focus on improving work culture in order to retain their best talent.

 8 great things you can do for your company’s culture: